microsoft/FluidFramework/BREAKING.md

 ```

 ### Replace ICodeLoader with ICodeDetailsLoader interface
-The interface `ICodeLoader` was deprecated a while ago in previous releases.
-The alternative for `ICodeLoader` interface is the `ICodeDetailsLoader` interface which can be imported from `@fluidframework/container-definitions`. `ICodeLoader` interface will be removed in the next release.
+`ICodeLoader` in `@fluidframework/container-definitions` was deprecated since 0.40.0 and is now removed.
+Use `ICodeDetailsLoader` from `@fluidframework/container-loader` instead.

 In particular, note the `ILoaderService` and `ILoaderProps` interfaces used with the `Loader` class now only support `ICodeDetailsLoader`.
 If you were using an `ICodeLoader` with these previously, you'll need to update to an `ICodeDetailsLoader`.